JSHZT/JSHZT/README.md

 ### Hi there 👋 , welcome to my space！

 - 📌: Focusing on Python & C++
-- 🔨: Contacting with Deep Learning for computer vision
+- 🔨: Contacting with Deep Learning for CV
 - 🐏: Member of the GDUT
 - 📱: wechat:hzt3016 or email:hzt3016@gmail.com